tanium/octobot/README.md

 ### Configuration

-There are three important config files.
-Hopefully these examples will be sufficiently explanatory:
+There is one main config file to know about.
+Hopefully this examples will be sufficiently explanatory:

 config.toml